 In economic terms, Henry VIII’s Foreign Policy can also be seen as a failure.
 When he became King in 1509 he inherited a very healthy treasury.
 When he died in 1547, it was nearly empty.
 The cost of his French campaigns had been huge but had brought nothing in reward.

 Nevertheless, despite the failures outlined above, Henry did put on a great show of English power, majesty and wealth.
 Visiting ambassadors were always royally housed and entertained.
 The Field of the Cloth of Gold summit also put England on display as a great and wealthy nation.
-Henry was successful in displaying England to foreign powers as a worthy player on the European stage.
+This aspect of Henry VIII’s Foreign Policy was successful in displaying England to foreign powers as a worthy player on the European stage.

 The 1518 Treaty of London which brought about a peace in Europe was arguably Wolsey’s finest achievement and even though the peace was not lasting, its signing in London was a mark of prestige and a great achievement for English politics.